At AQUILA, we understand how stressful it can be to find office space in a competitive market like Austin, Texas.

 2. Not all properties are listed in one place

 When looking through listing sites, it can be difficult to get the full picture of what’s available on your own.

 - Out of Date Information: While spending time clicking through LoopNet, for example, looking for a suitable space can be a good way to get a feel for the market, many brokerage firms do not keep their listings up to date on free listing sites such as this.

 - Incomplete Information: Searching for properties on leasing firms’ websites has its own downfalls.
 While these are often up to date, it requires a lot of time and effort to go site to site to find every space available in the market.

 A tenant rep broker has numerous resources to solve these problems and find the most inclusive list of real estate options on the market.

-- Complete Listings: Commercial real estate brokers have access to the most complete listing databases, Costar and Xceligent, essentially the MLS of commercial real estate.
+- Complete Listings: Commercial real estate brokers have access to the most complete listing databases like Costar, essentially the MLS of commercial real estate.

 - Industry Relationships: Tenant reps have professional relationships with both leasing brokers and landlords, which allows them to easily get updated information on what’s available now.

 - Off-Market Options: Through their industry connections, tenant rep brokers may also have information on spaces that are not on the market yet, as well as companies that are attempting to sublease some or all of their space.